 Leaf Tip Can be rounded or pointed.
-Tips are easily damaged or cropped, so young leaves are best to observe. rounded pointed Veins Used by the plant to transport water, nutrients and photosynthetic products.
-The pattern, direction and placement of veins in the leaf blade are used for Identification. cross-vein: perpendicular to the length of the leaf parallel-vein: along the length of the leaf mid-vein: prominent central vein intramarginal-vein: around inside edge of leaf intramarginal Edges The edges of the leaf can be either serrated, smooth or inrolled serrated smooth inrolled Sheath A modification of the leaf base that protects the newly developing tissue.
-The sheath can entirely circle the vertical stem or rhizome (continuous) or not (non-continuous); fully or partly cover the developing leaves and be flattened or rounded.
-Once the leaf has died, persistent sheaths may remain as fibres or bristles. clean & flattened fibrous The leaf can attach directly to the rhizome, where the Attachment base of the leaf clasps the rhizome, or from a vertical stem or stalk (petiole) e.g. Halophila ovalis. petiole scar stem rhizome
+Tips are easily damaged or cropped, so young leaves are best to observe.
+Veins Used by the plant to transport water, nutrients and photosynthetic products.
+The pattern, direction and placement of veins in the leaf blade are used for identification. cross-vein: perpendicular to the length of the leaf parallel-vein: along the length of the leaf mid-vein: prominent central vein intramarginal-vein: around inside edge of leaf rounded pointed Cross parallel mid intramarginal Edges The edges of the leaf can be either serrated, smooth or inrolled serrated smooth inrolled Ligule Membranous structure found at the junction of the blade and sheath.
+Clasps leaf sheaths, aiding protection of enclosed younger plant parts. - ligule - Sheath A modification of the leaf base that protects the newly developing tissue.
+The sheath can entirely circle the vertical stem or rhizome (continuous) or not (non-continuous); fully or partly cover the developing leaves and be flattened or rounded. clean & flattened fibrous Attachment The leaf can attach directly to the rhizome, where the base of the leaf clasps the rhizome, or from a vertical stem or stalk (petiole) e.g. Halophila ovalis . petiole scar stem rhizome